Cleco announces 2024 Power of a Promise Scholarship

 - Female and minority students (i.e., African American/Black, Hispanic American, Asian American or Native American) whose total household income is at or below the poverty level for the State of Louisiana.

-- Eligible to work in United States (an active work visa is acceptable).
+- Eligible to work in the United States (an active work visa is acceptable).